wawhal/custom-resolvers-boilerplate/README.md

 };
 ```

-### Making a new schemna out of these custom resolvers
+### Making a new schema out of these custom resolvers

 Use `makeExecutableSchema()` function from the `graphql-tools` library to make a schema out of the type definitions and resolvers above.